Part 1: Basic DC Motor Driver

-The goal with this article is to show how to design, build and test a basic motor driver that allows a microcontroller (e.g. Arduino) to control a DC motor.
+Let’s go over on how to design, build and test a basic DC motor driver that allows a microcontroller (e.g. Arduino) to control the motor.

 The motor that we will be controlling can handle 12V and a maximum current (Imax) of 500 mA.